 Firstly, Snap layouts is a feature that helps you arrange the windows on your screen in the best possible way, to help you multitask.

-Basically, after you activate the function by using our guide below, when you hover the cursor mouse over the maximize icon of any window, you will see multiple options to position it in your layout.
+Basically, after you activate the function by using our guide below, when you hover over the maximize icon of any window, you will see multiple options to position it in your layout.

-The term snap refers to the fact that the window will immediately position itself into the designated spot.
+Moreover, the term snap refers to the fact that the window will immediately position itself in the designated spot.

 Once you have created these window arrangements with Snap layouts, you can save them in Snap groups.
 Which will be accessible on the taskbar and which you can access later.

-How can I enable Snap layouts on my Windows 11 PC?
+How can I enable Snap layouts in my Windows 11 PC?